npsedhain/anup-sedhain/content/posts/whats-happening.md

 All this made me realise was how divided we were.
 Even when the cause is the same, the consequences and the situations we are facing barely unites us all.
 I had been thinking we were in this together, but now that I know we aren't.
 It has put a bigger question mark in my head and left me confused all the while.
 I am thinking **What's** really **happening?**

 Perhaps, this is how Jack Dorsy intended twitter to be - people having heated conversations over people's freedom and life.
-All that he enjoys coming into life while he drinks Margarita and lays back in his porch.
+All that he enjoys coming into life now, while he drinks Margarita and lays back in his porch.